-How To Ignite A Guy’s ‘Hero Instinct’ And Inspire Him To Be The Best He Can Be
+24 Ways To Trigger A Guy’s ‘Hero Instinct’ And Get Him To Commit To You

 1. Ask for his help.
 Think about it – from childhood, boys are taught to admire superheroes.
 Action figures, movies, merchandise – they learn to see superheroes as role models.
 They want to be able to swoop in and save the day.
 In order to feel like he’s essential in your life, he needs to be needed when you ask for help.
 I can’t tell you how many times I’ve seen a man light up and offer his hand when I’ve said something like, “I don’t know how to mount this TV,” or, “I think something’s wrong with my car.”
 If you ask your guy directly, he’ll feel like it’s his time to shine.
 They can be big or small things.
 He’ll feel like he’s saving the day either way.